 A city of southwest Russia at the foot of the Caucasus Mountains north-northwest of Tbilisi, Georgia.
 Founded in 1784 as a fortress, it is a metallurgical and industrial center.
-From 1932-1943 and from 1955-1990 it was known as Ordzhonikidze.
-Population: 314,000.
+From 1932 to 1944 and from 1954 to 1990 it was known as Ordzhonikidze.

 (place) City in S European Russia, in the Caucasus.

 Vladikavkaz Sentence Examples

 It is connected by rail with the south Russian railway system at Beslan, the junction for Vladikavkaz (400 m.), via Derbent and Petrovsk, with Batum (560 m.) and Poti (536 m.) on the Black Sea via Tiflis.